The Investment Challenges are run as online or university-hosted competitions using the Finance Lab simulation.

 Thousands of Year 9 to Year 12 students from hundreds of UK schools and colleges have taken part since the competition began in 2003.

-... and get free use of the resource for all your students.
+... and get free use of the simulations for all your students.

-"From entry level through to Masters programmes it gives students an understanding of the financial markets and creates an opportunity for them to test their skills and see how they work under pressure.
+"From entry level through to Masters programmes, Finance Lab gives students an understanding of the financial markets and creates an opportunity for them to test their skills and see how they work under pressure.
 It gives a reality which develops all sorts of entrepreneurial skills."